LUCID-staff/Lucid-Staff/Punishment Guidelines.md

 **Criteria**: This is only possible when User has exactly same user as the current Staff member, like PinkyVanes, nnnepiskproto and you get the drill.

 **Punishment**: Warn first, If they don't change it in 1 day.
 Immediate ban

+---

+### Scamming

+**Criteria**: User attempts, tries or even convinces other User to scam them with Dank memer or something like that...

+**Punishment**: Warn first, If they keep doing it.
+Immediate ban